Give a child an unforgettable day out in nature

 “No one will protect what they don’t care about; and no one will care about what they have never experienced.”

 Spending time in nature is vital for children’s health and wellbeing.
-But we also need to encourage them to care about nature, protect the environment and inspire them to become the next generation of conservationists.
+But we also need to inspire the next generation of conservationists to care about the natural world and the need to protect wildlife.

 Children’s feedback at the end of their Wild Day Out.